elyra-ai/examples/pipelines/run-generic-pipelines-on-kubeflow-pipelines/README.md

 ### Define a runtime environment configuration

 A [runtime configuration](https://elyra.readthedocs.io/en/stable/user_guide/runtime-conf.html) in Elyra contains connectivity information for a Kubeflow Pipelines instance and S3-compatible cloud storage.
-In this tutorial you will use the GUI to define theconfiguration, but you can also use the CLI.
+In this tutorial you will use the GUI to define the configuration, but you can also use the CLI.

 1. From the pipeline editor tool bar (or the JupyterLab sidebar on the left side) choose _Runtimes_ to open the runtime management panel.